ASendellPrice/IIB-rtd/docs/source/sop_guide_cross_references.rst

 Cross-References
 ----------------

-The cross-references section of an SOP should list other controlled documents and procedures that support or relate to the procedure.
+The 'Cross-References' section of an SOP should list other controlled documents that support or relate to the procedure.
 Cross-references ensure that users can easily identify associated SOPs, validation documents, and equipment instructions necessary for performing the procedure correctly.

 Depending on the procedure, cross-references may include: